About Our Residential Program

 - Residents who are in the program during Christmas go home for two weeks during this time.

-Our program model, “Choices That Bring Change,” combines biblical principles of healing and unconditional love with best-practice clinical interventions and has been developed from over three decades of experience.
-As part of the program, seven key components are addressed in counseling:
+Our counseling model, “Choices That Bring Change,” combines biblical principles of healing and unconditional love with best-practice clinical interventions and has been developed from over three decades of experience.
+As part of the model, seven key components are addressed in counseling:

 - Commitment to Christ